Raid-Training-Initiative/RTI/text/main/faq.md

 It is difficult to get into raid trainings, but here are some tips to give you better chances of getting into raids with us:
 `[•]` Have your ping notifications turned on for this server.
 We ping people every time a new official raid is published.
 Be sure to go to the **Channels & Roles** tab at the top left and opt in to additional ping roles for even more opportunities!
 `[•]` Keep an eye on our #📅raid_schedule which lists both official raids our staff members organise and unofficial community events.
-`[•]` If you still need your first kills on certain bosses, then request a raid training in #training_requests and you may get a spot reserved for you in a future raid!
+`[•]` If you still need your first kills or to practise specific roles on certain wings/bosses, then request a raid training in #training_requests and you will get a spot reserved for you in a future raid training!
 `[•]` Sign up as reserve for runs you didn't get into on time.
 We regularly ping all reserves of a raid if a spot opens up.
 `[•]` Be as multiclass as you can.
 Gearing roles that give :quickness: **Quickness** or :alacrity: **Alacrity**, or roles that heal while giving boons (such as :druid: **Druid**, :firebrand: **Quickness Firebrand**, or :mechanist: **Heal Mechanist**) makes it much easier to get spots in our runs, as they are in far more demand than DPS.
 `[•]` Look out for runs in #lfg and #community_events (or organise some yourself!).
 `[•]` Join the in-game guild via #guild_join_requests.
 Runs are advertised there on a regular basis.
-`[•]` If you want to practise specific roles on specific wings/bosses, then make a request in #special_role_requests and you may get a spot reserved for you in a future raid!
 _ _
 `[12] I have <insert disability here>.
 Am I still able to raid with you?` Yes!
 Sometimes we get people joining with certain disabilities, such as hearing impairments, colour blindness, learning disorders, physical disabilities, etc. This often can make it more daunting to join training raids.